kieranhj/pop-beeb/disc/readme.txt

 non-essential ROMS with *UNPLUG.

-This game has been tested on real floppy disc, DataCentre, SMART SPI,
+This game has been tested on real floppy disc hardware, Retroclinic
-Turbo MMC and MMFS hardware.
+DataCentre and MAMMFS for MMC devices.

 For DataCentre:
 *IMPORT -0 pop-beeb.ssd